Beef Sukiyaki and Japanese Hot Pots

 What is Sukiyaki?

-Sukiyaki is type of nabe (Japanese hot pot, in case you forgot 😉) where deliciously thin sliced beef is quickly seared, combined with medley of other nourishing and tasty vegetables and other ingredients, then simmered in a broth of sake, soy sauce and sugar.
+Sukiyaki is type of nabe (Japanese hot pot) where deliciously thin sliced beef or vegetables are quickly seared first in the pot.
+Then a broth of sake, soy sauce and sugar are poured into the hotpot and simmered on low heat.
 The richness of the beef, highlighted by the sweetness of the sugar combined with a bit of savory umami from the soy sauce and a bit of a punch from the sake, make this is an utter delicious hot pot.
+The cooked veggies and meats are eaten with rice and the flavorful broth is poured over the rice.

 Beef Sukiyaki Hot Pot (Nabe)